|

 Pacific Newts are stocky salamanders usually with rough, bumpy skin.
 However, they move in and out of water during the breeding season and at this time the skin will be smooth.
 These salamanders are frequently seen during daylight walking on roads or forest floors during the rainy season when they move to ponds or streams to breed.
 They are all brown or orange with yellow, orange, or red below.

 There are four types of newts which occur in California.
 Once you determine that your salamander is a newt, it's best to use the range maps below to determine which kind you have.
 Where they overlap - especially along the Mendocino coast, it can be difficult to tell them apart.
-Check the main page for each newt for tips on how to tell them apart.
-(Click on the blue name links.)

 |